markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ```js
 event.preventDefault();
 ```
 Save and refresh the browser to reveal that we are still not able to drop our element.
 What the `dragover` event did was allow our element to be dropped however we are still missing something.
 Ah yes, the all important `drop` event.
 This is the final piece that will enable the drag and drop operation.
-But before we get to our `drop` event, let's make a quick distinction between the `target` property of the `dragover` and `dragstart` events.
+But before we get to our `drop` event, let's make a quick redress the distinction between the `target` property of the `dragover` and `dragstart` events.

 The `dragstart` event's `target` was the element being dragged, hence we were able to save our `data-task-id` value into the `dataTransfer` object to allow our app to "remember" what element was being dragged.
-In contrast, the `dragover` event's `target` property is populated with the element that is being dragged over, so the destination element where the element will eventually be dropped.
-In our case the task list.
-Now let's fine tune our drop zone by only preventing the default behavior which allows us to drop the element on another element.
-Let's focus our drop zone to only be on our task lists.
-We can identify these with the class name `task-list`:
+In contrast, the `dragover` event's `target` property is populated with the element that is being dragged over, so the destination element where the element may be dropped.
+In our case we want to limit this droppable area to a task list.
+We can accomplish this by only preventing the default behavior on just the task lists.
+We can identify the droppable area with the class name `task-list`:
 ```js
 var dropzoneDragHandler = function(event) {
   if (event.target.closest(".task-list") !== null) {